sasa1977/fun_chain/README.md

       dict:erase(a)
     )

 The first argument of a fun_chain is an expression.
 All other arguments are function calls.
-The expression of a previous call is automatically included as a last argument to a next expression.
+The result of a previous call is automatically included as the last argument in the next function call.
 This eliminates the need for temp variables or staircasing.

 ## Usage